 Finally, a third gallery space is hidden in the stairwell towards the emergency exit.
 Here you’ll find the most delicate sculptures, including graceful cats that were considered sacred.
 Considering the popularity of cat accounts on Instagram, I bet those Egyptians would’ve had great fun on present-day social media.

 The Petrie Museum is a 12-minute walk from Euston station.
 Free entrance, open between 1-5 pm on Wednesdays, Thursdays and Saturdays.

 Little Venice: Popular District with Locals and Tourists

 You no longer have to travel to Italy to experience the ambiance of a canal lined with various attractions.
 Little Venice has emerged as a district in London that is equally popular with locals and tourists.
 That should change in the near future, as this is one of the secret places in London worth experiencing.

 You will find Little Venice nestled just outside of the Paddington district.
 It has beautifully maintained canals and waterways to enjoy, particularly in the spring and summer months.
 You will love the blend of cafes and pubs that dot the area as well.
 These are idyllic locations where you can spend hours with friends and family.

-You can walk the entire length of Little Venice, enjoying the scenic views over the water the entire way.
+You can walk the entire length of Little Venice, enjoying the scenic views over the water on one of their boats the entire way.
 Lord’s Cricket Ground is also located along the water.
 If you are up for it, your group can take a tour of this historic area.

 With so many restaurants to choose from, everyone in your group will find what they want.
 For a special treat, and perhaps a pint or two of your favorite beverage, visit The Bridge House.